meppu/surreal/README.md

-# Surreal Erlang
+# SurrealDB Erlang

 Erlang driver for SurrealDB.

-Package name is directly named as [surreal](https://hex.pm/packages/surreal).
+Package name is directly named as [surreal on hex](https://hex.pm/packages/surreal).
 Because an Erlang implementation can be used in other languages that runs on BEAM virtual machine such as Elixir and Gleam.